Vet Tech Schools in Georgia (GA)

 The curriculum is steered by a technical skills checklist designed to set its graduates up for success.
 Coursework includes courses such as veterinary clinical pathology; pharmacology; veterinary pathology and diseases; veterinary anesthesiology and surgical procedures; veterinary diagnostic imaging; and more.
 Students also complete a clinical internship for a total of 80 credits for the AAS degree program.

 Athens also offers a variety of optional networking memberships in professional organizations such as the National Association of Veterinary Technicians in America (NAVTA) and the Georgia Veterinary Technician and Assistant Association (GVTAA).
-Athens Technical College boasted an impressive first-time pass rate on the VTNE of 96.15 percent between 2019 and 2022.
+Athens Technical College boasted an impressive first-time pass rate on the VTNE of 100 percent in 2022.

 • Location: Athens, GA